dlaub3/blog/react/build-better-react-components-with-inversion-of-control.md

 component.
 But this leads to an ever growing number of props and a great deal of complexity in the implementation which makes it difficult to add new features without breaking existing ones.
-The goal of inversion of control is to offload making these decisions to the consumers.
+The goal of inversion of control is to offload making these decisions to the consumer.
 This greatly simplifies the component and gives consumers the flexibility to handle a myriad of use cases while keeping the component implementation clean and light.